arunbarkhanda/NTIRE_2026_arun/README.md

     • Images should be in **PNG format, RGB**
     • Any resolution is supported (patch-based inference handles large images)
-    • Place noisy input images in the directory specified in the CONFIG section of the script:
+    • Place noisy input images in the directory specified in the CONFIG section of `test_inference.py:

 ```python
 "input_dir": "/path/to/noisy/images/folder"